SoftwareAG/webmethods-b2b-examples/http-receive-edi-810-create-concur-expense/readme.md

 3. B2B cloud executes the action defined in processing rule which is configured to call webmethods.io Integration for further mapping.
 The integration does the following
 	- Receive EDI 810 file
 	- Parse EDI 810 file
-	- Extract the 810 EDI invoice fields and map it to Consur create Expense api.
+	- Extract the 810 EDI invoice fields and map it to Concur create Expense api.
-	- Create the Expense report in Concur for the recieved Invoice
+	- Create the Expense report in Concur for the received Invoice

 ## Design time configuration